Hickory Log Creek Dam: Dam and reservoir

-Several miles or kilometers of the creek will be submerged, and 411 acre of native and mostly hardwood trees are being clear-cut for the lake.
+Several miles of the creek will be submerged, and 411 acre of native and mostly hardwood trees are being clear-cut for the lake.
 It will also receive runoff directly from Bluffs Technology Park, an industrial park constructed immediately to the lake's east along Bluffs Parkway, in what is now forested and very hilly area just west of Interstate 575.

 Partnership

 The City of Canton and the CCMWA formed their partnership to meet the long-term water supply needs of the region.
 All costs of the project are being split 25/75, proportionately to the amount of water to be used by each.
 25% of the water will go to Canton, and 75% to Cobb and the parts of the neighboring counties it sells to: south Cherokee, Paulding, and Douglas.
 This is partially an interbasin water transfer, since most of Cobb and all of Douglas and south Paulding are in the Chattahoochee River basin.